yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

 With the database operational, you're now ready to deploy the first version of YugaPlus on your machine!

-{{< header Level="2" >}}Deploy YugaPlus Microservice{{< /header >}}
+{{< header Level="2" >}}Deploy YugaPlus Movie Recommendations Service{{< /header >}}

-The microservice consists of a React frontend and a Java backend.
+The service consists of a React frontend and a Java backend.
 You don't need prior knowledge of React or Java, nor do you have to install any language-specific toolchains.
 Both the frontend and backend are deployed in Docker, which automatically pulls all required libraries and frameworks.

 **Prepare for the deployment:**